FTC 3035 \ FTC 9393 \ FRC 2522

 - Students may choose to help with the safety program, team videos/animations, website, training and teaching programs, as well as designing and building the robots.

 The main focus is the FIRST Robotics Competition, known as FRC, which goes from January through March.
 FRC begins after FIRST announces ‘The Challenge’.
 Our team then has six weeks to design, make, program, and test a five-foot tall robot.
 Also during this time the team is preparing for competition by organizing tools and supplies, making marketing materials and more.
 This means we meet nearly every day for those six weeks.
-We continue meeting through March to prepare for the Regional competitions.
-If we win at a Regional, we would be eligible for the International competition in April.
-Our ultimate goal is to win the FRC Chairman’s award which goes to the team which exemplifies FIRST’s ideals.
+We continue meeting through March to prepare for the District events.
+If we receive enough qualifying points at the District events, we advance to the Pacific Northwest District Regional Championships.
+Doing well at the Regional Championships will make us eligible for the International competition in April.

-In Autumn our rookie members may compete in FIRST Tech Challenge, called FTC, as part of our training program.
+In Autumn our rookie members compete in FIRST Tech Challenge, called FTC, as part of our training program.
 FTC makes 18 inch tall robots.
-If we don’t do FTC in the fall, then our training committee will come up with another challenge for our team members to do in order to improve their skills (see more details about our training programs in the programs section).
+In 2014-15, we have so many new members that we have 2 FTC teams.
 Our team usually meets at least twice a week during the fall.

 The team has many other events and activities throughout the year.
 There are recruiting and fundraising activities.
 The team may also host or volunteer at FIRST Lego League events, or mentor FLL teams.
 We frequently bring our robots to community, sponsor and school events.
 We’ve presented to elementary schools and run robotics day camps.
 In order to coordinate all these activities, we have regular monthly planning meetings each month.